Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Can a ship be arrested to secure a claim against a sister ship?

 The general rule is that the ship sought to be arrested should be owned by the debtor.
-There are some exceptions to this rule, such as claims secured by in rem rights (ie, mortgage and statutory or contractual liens) and cases where the claim relates to the ownership or possession of the ship.
+There are some exceptions to this rule, such as claims secured by in rem rights (ie, mortgages and statutory or contractual liens) and cases where the claim relates to the ownership or possession of the ship.
 Arrest is also permissible for any other ship which, when the arrest is enforced, is owned by the person liable for the maritime claim and who was, when the claim arose, the owner, demise charterer, time charterer or voyage charterer of the ship.

 What are the procedural and documentary requirements for seeking arrest of a ship?